xplodedthemes/xt-blocks/README.md

 * added placeholder color in image and gallery controls if images no more exist in media library
 * added control names autocompletion to code editor in the blocks constructor
 * fixed multiple select control wrong height and styles
-* fixed displaying control post meta using function `get_lzb_meta` when live reload preview
+* fixed displaying control post meta using function `get_xtb_meta` when live reload preview
 * fixed Classic Control toolbar sticky
 * fixed Date Control JS error
 * fixed long words render in control labels and descriptions